OrcaBus/service-dragen-wgts-dna-pipeline-manager/docs/operation/SOP/PM.DWD.4/PM.DWD.4-RunningWorkflowValidation.md

 ## Validating the Results

-Currently this is particularly challenging since we're using cell-lines rather than DNA so we do expect some divergence from the truth set.
+This is particularly challenging since we're using cell-lines rather than DNA so we do expect some divergence from the truth set.
 This SOP is certainly a work-in-progress as we determine ways to accurately set up sensitivity/specificity metrics.